-What’s the exact process for calculating cost?
+What’s the process for calculating average total chiropractic costs?

 The Steps we Take to Find Procedure Costs